 A Codependent Mind

+Are you struggling with Codependency?
+Trapped in toxic relationships?
+Learn how one man broke free and found joyful connections.
+Get practical guidance for healing trauma and forming and maintaining, loving, lasting relationships.
 An honest first-hand account of descent into and emergence from codependency.
 Brian and Stephanie share their journey of codependency recovery and understanding.
-Through first-hand experience, extensive research, and countless hours of discussion with his wife Stephanie, Brian has been able to understand the web of behaviors that formed his ’codependency’ and to heal from the trauma and the shame that was at the root of it.
+Through first-hand experience, extensive research, and countless hours of discussion with his partner Stephanie, Brian has been able to understand the web of behaviors that formed his ’codependency’ and to heal from the trauma and the shame that was at the root of it.

 Listen on: